1 - Head

 The tibia of each leg has a subgenual (

 under the knee ) organ, which detects and amplifies small vibrations.

 This alerts butterflies to ground vibrations caused by the approach of

-animals or birds, and ready to instantly respond.
-In most cases
+animals or birds, enabling them to respond instantly to danger.
+In

-butterflies take flight, but some species such as the
+most cases they take flight flight, but some species such as the

 react by suddenly flashing open their wings to display "false